 Riders today can fine-tune their performance in almost every way imaginable with the incredible features and convenience offered by the best bike computers on the market.

-Cycling is fun and has lots of health benefits.
+Cycling is fun and provides plenty of health benefits.
 And modern bike computers are extremely helpful in tracking your exercise statistics — not to mention your speed, distance, and course with a GPS cycling computer.

-However, with the high volume of bike computers on the market today, choosing one can be overwhelming.
-We’ve put in the time to review several computers and created an accessible buying guide to help you choose the best bike computer for your riding needs.
+However, with the high volume of bike computers on the market today, choosing the right one for you can be overwhelming.
+We’ve put in the time to review a wide range of computers and create an accessible buying guide to help you choose the best bike computer for your riding needs.

 Best Overall: Garmin Edge 830 Sensor Bundle